Fair Pay for Hours Worked

 In this article, try to look past the politics of the day and see the wages as the gift of forgiveness and salvation and not a wage disparity.

-Parable of the workers in the Field
+Parable of Workers in Field

 Parables are meant to teach principles using common understanding of things.
 In Jesus's day, it was common knowledge that landowners hired out for labor and paid them for their work accordingly.